-Each GLONASS satellite transits a Coarse Acquisition (C/A) code for standard positioning on frequency L1, and a Precision code (P-code) for precise positioning on L1 and L2.
+Each GLONASS satellite transits a Coarse Acquisition (C/A) code for standard positioning on frequency L1, and a Precision code (P-code) for precise positioning on frequencies L1 and L2.
+(Note, these frequencies are not related to Lagrange points.
+They are frequency bands, as defined in Table 4-2.)

 The purpose of the GLONASS is to provide unlimited number of air, marine, and any other type of users with all-weather three-dimensional positioning, velocity measuring and timing anywhere.